Kachina Peaks Wilderness

 Kachina Peaks Wilderness is a 18616 acre wilderness area about 6 mi north of Flagstaff within the Coconino National Forest in the U.S. state of Arizona.

 The wilderness encompasses most of the upper reaches of the San Francisco Peaks including Humphreys Peak, Arizona's highest point at 12643 ft.
-The area is named for the Hopi gods, or Kachinas, who according to Hopi mythology live here for part of every year.
-In mid-summer these gods fly from the top of the peaks to the Hopi mesas as clouds bringing the rains of the seasonal monsoons.
+The area is named for the Hopi spirit beings, or Kachinas, some of whom according to Hopi mythology live here from July to December.
+In mid-summer kachinas can bring clouds and rain from the top of the peaks to the Hopi mesas during the seasonal monsoons.
 These peaks are sacred to tribes including the Havasupai, Hopi, Navajo, and Zuni.
 Several religious shrines have been identified in the wilderness, some of which are still in use.

 Geology

 Kachina Peaks Wilderness is part of a large composite volcano that last erupted roughly two million years ago.
 Some of the area's trails lead to the top of the Kachina Peaks: Humphreys Peak, Doyle Peak (11,460 ft), Fremont Peak (11,969 ft), and Agassiz Peak (12,365 ft).
 These mountains form the rim of the volcano's inner basin, a huge caldera which was formed during its last eruption.

 Kachina Peaks Wilderness features Arizona's best examples of Ice Age glaciation, found in lateral and medial moraines and abandoned stream beds.